 “It’s a bad idea to use the price-per-plate as a measure for how much you should spend on the wedding gift,” says Jessica Silvester, a deputy editor and wedding expert with New York magazine.
 “You wouldn’t give your best friend a less expensive gift just because she was having a more casual affair.”

 What guests spend can also vary significantly by location or region.
 You can use the above as a guideline, but customs in your family or area may be higher or lower.
-I can share that the average amount spent on a wedding gift through RegistryFinder.com in 2014 was $120.
+I can share that the average amount spent on a wedding gift through RegistryFinder.com in 2018 was $110.

 If you choose to buy from the couple’s wedding registry, we recommend purchasing early, so you have the best selection of gifts and price ranges.
 RegistryFinder.com makes it easy to find all of the couple’s registries in one convenient location just by entering the name of the bride or groom.

-If you have questions or comments about gift giving or wedding etiquette, please comment below or email me at AskCheryl@RegistryFinder.com.
+If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.

-Emails in this column are received from blog readers.
-Emails may be edited for spelling and grammar, or to remove sensitive information, however, we are careful not to alter the intent or content of the question.
+Questions in this column are received from readers.
+They may be edited for spelling, length and grammar, or to remove sensitive information.
+However, we are careful not to alter the intent or content of the question.

-Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.
+Cheryl Seidel is an etiquette writer and the founder of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.